 We can learn so much from the aftermath of the Great Chicago Fire that’s totally relevant to today’s world.
 The Chicago History Museum’s new exhibit of the 150-year-old tragedy brings home valuable social lessons.

 Early on the morning of Oct.
 8, 1871, a spark set off a fire that would change the course of our great city’s history and ignite a legacy of stories based on and around the fascination of the fire.
 The Great Chicago Fire is a topic as relevant today as it has been the last 150 years, particularly in light of the struggles with social, racial and economic inequities then and the same inequities that exist now.
-The Chicago History Museum has curated its vast collection, creativity and expertise into a permanent exhibit that fuels are understanding about the fire s us all about the fire and uses it as a launching pad to discuss as a family how we can all play a part in making change for the better.
+The Chicago History Museum has curated its vast collection, creativity and expertise into a permanent exhibit that fuels in-depth understanding and dashes misconceptions about the fire, then uses the new exhibit as a launching pad to help us all start discussing as a family how we can play a part in making change for the better.

 Check back before you head out to experience the City on Fire: Chicago 1871 exhibit yourself.
 We’ll have even more content, sponsored by the Chicago History Museum, coming to help you best enjoy the exhibit and bring the lessons home for your family to keep the learning and interest burning bright.